hnakamur/rustc-deb/src/doc/trpl/concurrency.md

 something else to persuade the borrow checker we know what we're doing.

-It looks like we need some type that allows us to safely mutate a shared value, for example a type that that can ensure only one thread at a time is able to mutate the value inside it at any one time.
+It looks like we need some type that allows us to safely mutate a shared value, for example a type that can ensure only one thread at a time is able to mutate the value inside it at any one time.

 For that, we can use the `Mutex<T>` type!